Beginner’s Guide to Mental Health Conditions in 2026: Signs, Symptoms, and Support

 When to seek help: if low mood or loss of interest lasts 2+ weeks or interferes with work, school, or relationships.

 Many Pennsylvania therapists report that long fall and winter months often intensify depressive symptoms, making early support especially important.
 In rural counties, virtual therapy has become a primary option for early intervention due to limited in-person availability.
 Therapists in Allegheny County report that depressive symptoms often intensify between January and March, when daylight remains limited and work expectations resume at full pace.
 Many Allegheny County residents report that the start of the year is when symptoms become harder to ignore, making early intervention especially effective.
+Clinicians in Pittsburgh also note that many first-time therapy conversations happen in March, when people realize their low mood, fatigue, or loss of motivation has lasted longer than they expected.

 ⚡ PTSD (Post-Traumatic Stress Disorder)